twolfson/sexy-bash-prompt/README.md

 Beautiful and sexy [bash][bash] prompt with colors, git statuses, and git branches.

+Features include:

+- Colored prompt for quicker pattern recognition of environment info
-Providing a unique symbol for every combination of a dirty, unpulled, and unpushed `git` branch.
+- A unique symbol for every combination of a dirty, unpulled, and unpushed `git` branch
+- [Tests!][tests]

 ![sexy-bash-prompt screenshot][screenshot]

 [screenshot]: screenshot.png
+[tests]: test

 Forked from [a gist by gf3][sexy-bash-orig].